 Return to Your Buyer Personae

 Why are people on Google+?
 And how can you align your strategy, and what you provide, to what they want, need, and crave?
+You can quickly boost results.

 Community Management Tidbits – Snakes in the Garden